davidcarboni/Flask-Sleuth/README.md

 That should be all you need.
 Simply importing the `flask_logging` module calls `logging.basicConfig` and configures Python logging.

-NB `basicConfig` does nothing once the logging system is initialised so if you currently call `basicConfig`, you'll need to think about how to work with this.
+NB `basicConfig` does nothing once the logging system is initialised.
+If you currently call `basicConfig`, you'll need to think about how to work with this.

-You can run `demo.py` to see logging in action, or here are the two intended use cases:
+You can run `demo.py` to see logging in action.

+Here are the two intended use cases:

 ### Basic Spring Boot format